 You can fine-tune the behavior of Weblate (mostly checks) for each source string (in source strings review, see Additional info on source strings) or in the Component configuration (Translation flags).
-Some file formats also allow to specify flags directly in the format.
+Some file formats also allow to specify flags directly in the format (see Supported file formats).